YemSalat/spark-lang/README.md

 - after you built all the compiler modules - you can build the binary compiler with `gulp build_sparc`

 ### Running tests
-- run `npm test` from the project root directory
+- run `gulp test` from the project root directory (this will generate markdown reports in the _/test/reports/_ folder)
 - alternatively you can run `jasmine` or `jasmine-node` with custom options from the test/ directory